hahalml/dataminer/README.md

 http://digitaleconomy.xyz/charting_library-1/index.html

-This represents my hobby project and my first python programming project.
+This is my hobby project and my first python programming project.
 My objective is to eventualy build a backtesting engine for machine learning algorithms implemented for cryptocurencies trading. (and hopefully developing some trading strategy that can make money or at least not lose)